ecwu/ecwu.github.io.source/content/post/120-film-and-rb67.md

   attrlink=""
  >}}

 But since I start with film photography.
 I start to take every shutter very seriously.
-Because each shutter press will cost money because I want to give meaning for each shutter pressed.
+Because each shutter press will cost money (A bit snobbery, but It is true.
+You have to pay for the film, develop, scan, and storage.
+Now each photo I take costs at least eight RMB) because I want to give meaning for each shutter pressed.
 I try to learn more about photography and have lots of fun.

 Aside from expenses and ideas, I found that the medium of the film made me focus when I was taking photographs.
 First have to take care of lots of settings and knobs, doing operations step by step.
 But once everything is set, only need to concentrate on the picture reflect on the screen and wait for that moment and press that shutter.

-"Click"
+"Ka-click!"

 What a satisfying meditation.